 Derek Brown Memorial Scholarship

-The Derek Brown Memorial Scholarship Fund (“Fund”) was established in 2016 to preserve the legacy of Derek Brown.
+In 2016, the Derek Brown Memorial Scholarship Fund (“Fund”) was established to preserve the legacy of Derek Brown.
 The permanent endowed scholarship fund provides academic support to student athletes from Sherman E. Burroughs High School in Ridgecrest, California.

 The Fund provides financial assistance in the form of scholarships to student athletes who are U.S. citizens, residents or former residents and graduates of Sherman E. Burroughs High School and demonstrate motivation, perseverance and a sincere desire to pursue an associate’s or bachelor’s degree from an accredited college or university.
 The scholarship is available to students admitted to community colleges, and public and private colleges and universities, including accredited technical schools.
 Students are required to have a minimum cumulative grade point average of 3.0 at the time of application.